-Proactive engagement strategy with CBN and other regulators, driven by a well -developed Regulatory Risk framework and lead by the Chief Risk Officer and Chief Compliance Officer agencies, periodic testing of internal controls over financial reporting, monitoring of compliance with policies and procedures, segregation of duties (maker/checker), adhering to internal deadlines, tracking of deliverables, sanction grids, tracking of request from regulators and timely response to request/regulatory enquiries, strong corporate governance and compliance culture.
+Proactive engagement strategy with CBN and other regulators, driven by a well -developed Regulatory Risk framework and lead by the Chief Risk Officer and Chief Compliance Officer

+New regulations and compliance plans are discussed in management and board committee meetings.
+The Bank has implemented an automated Entity Regulatory Rules Book.
+The Bank has established procedures to ensure regulatory compliance.
+These include the automation of returns to regulatory agencies, periodic testing of internal controls over financial reporting, monitoring of compliance with policies and procedures, segregation of duties (maker/checker), adhering to internal deadlines, tracking of deliverables, sanction grids, tracking of request from regulators and timely response to request/regulatory enquiries, strong corporate governance and compliance culture.